tmdict/tmdict/data/content/fgo-material-ix/katsushika-hokusai-saber/character.en.md

 #### Gogh

-Spinnin’ round ‘n round, almost dizzyingly… tremendously captivating.
+Spinnin’ round ’n round, almost dizzyingly… tremendously captivating.
 Ya sure paint some good stuff, lady Vincent van Gogh.
 Ain’t it just a bit too sad that the works of someone like this only sold in the handful in their lifetime?
 Guess I shoulda be thankful towards poppa together with the mister at the publishin’ house.
 Might be a bit intrusive of me but I’ll also burden myself with that conviction of yours that led to ya to grip the brush even unto death, lady Gogh.

 #### Suzuka Gozen

-Demoness of the Heavens, Suzuka Gozen… The totally chic ‘n new, gallant girl ‘a heaven!
+Demoness of the Heavens, Suzuka Gozen… The totally chic ’n new, gallant girl ‘a heaven!
-I know I tried showin’ off ‘n saying I too would build up my “Jay-Kay” power to imitate you but… t’was a bit much.
+I know I tried showin’ off ’n saying I too would build up my “Jay-Kay” power to imitate you but… t’was a bit much.
 Gotta thinka ‘nother approach, I thought.
 All ‘a sudden I ‘membered the great thief who pilfered over 3000 ryo—Nezumi Kozou and then it came to me!
 A blabber-mouth town girl at day who transforms into a heavenly phantom thiefess bounding across the expanse of Edo at night!
 So whaddya think, huh?